 Joy is one of the co-founders of IkamvaYouth and has been involved in all aspects of the organisation from the outset as a volunteer in 2003.
 She began working full-time for IkamvaYouth in 2010.
-Joy has an honours degree in Psychology and a Masters degree in Education and Information and Communications Technology from the University of Cape Town, funded through a fellowship from the Potter foundation.
-She began working full-time for IkamvaYouth in 2010.
-Previously, in addition to her role as Director of IkamvaYouth, she established TEACH South Africa in the Western Cape.
-Other work experience includes posts as a researcher at the University of the Western Cape, the Human Sciences Research Council and bridges.org.
+Joy has an honours degree in Psychology and a Masters degree in Education and Information and Communications Technology from the University of Cape Town.
+Previously, in addition to her role as Director of IkamvaYouth, she worked with TEACH South Africa in the Western Cape, and as a researcher at the University of the Western Cape, the Human Sciences Research Council and bridges.org.
 She has freelanced as a researcher, project manager, open educational resource developer, writer and editor in a range of projects with civil society, government and higher education partners.
 All her work is focused on redressing inequality and injustice in South Africa through promoting equal access to quality education and opportunities.
 Joy is an Ashoka fellow and has won a number of other national, regional and international awards for her work with IkamvaYouth.

 IkamvaYouth is pleased and proud to announce the publication of Against the odds: An evaluation of the IkamvaYouth programme, by a team of economists at the University of Stellenbosch.
 Servaas van der Berg and his team conducted an in-depth evaluation of IkamvaYouth, by administering questionnaires and interviewing 828 ikamvanites (past and present).

 The full report is available here for download, and contains a wealth of information, results, analysis, quotes from ikamvanites and recommendations for improvements and scale.

 Some of the findings have validated the results we've reported via our own tracking (see below).
 However, there were also some new and interesting findings, including: